mcfnord/cem/src/ref/estate.md

 ===

-POTENTIAL NEW Declaration of Jeris Ockfen:

-I am John's mother.
-I am a retired schoolteacher with a Master's degree in young child education.
-Emily, Chloe, and John visited me and my husband about 8 times per year over 5 years.
-I always observed John and Emily to have a friendly relationship.
-I observed Chloe to look to John as her dad.
-In that role John provided healthy, supportive, firm guidance.

-John volunteered in my kindergarten classroom when he was young.
-He is engaging and observant, and children enjoyed learning from him.
-With Chloe, he encouraged her curiousity while enforcing boundaries.

-===

-POTENTIAL NEW Declaration of Bettina Wegleitner:

-I am a trained and former C.N.A.
-I am now training to be a doctor's assistant.
-I am also Emily Murphy's best friend since childhood.
-I have four children.

-Emily spoke of her relationship with John over many years.
-She said John and Chloe were very close and love each other like a father and daughter.

-I visited Emily at least ten times at the apartment where she resided with John and Chloe.
-I would bring take-out food, or take them to the restaurant nearby.
-When she became paralyzed, I would provide Emily with a full shower.

-Up until mid-April, Emily could speak clearly and freely.
-She told me both her parents told her she was not competent, which annoyed her.

-She demonstrated the
-same awareness and perceptive humor I observed growing up with her.

-I saw John work hard for Emily during her health decline, both before and during her hospice care.
-John prepared a safe home for her while her mobility and stability declined.
-Eventually Emily became paralyzed, and required constant monitoring.
-John provided this care.
-He prepared medicine on a schedule through the day, logged medication intake, crushed tablets, and administered medicine in Jell-O to avoid choking.
-John worked with hospice staff to change Emily's briefs (diapers) and maintain her cleanliness.

-At no time did I suspect that John was abusing Emily.
-To the contrary, Emily said she was happy living with John and Chloe in the apartment, and she appeared to be happy.
-John's effort to care for Emily was very sincere.
-I always saw humor, affection and friendship between John and Emily.
-I believe John provided a comfortable home to Emily and Chloe as long as he could.

-====

-POTENTIAL NEW Declaration of Allison:

 allison: forbade by parents to visit Donna and Darin Murphy home after witnessing "no rules" behavior, sex parties, lsd parties, drinking parties, other inappropriate activities.

-===

 POTENTIAL NEW Declaration of Melissa Massay: